 (1) The continuing increases in our state tax burden and the corresponding growth of state government is contrary to the interest of the people of the state of Washington.

-(2) It is necessary to limit the rate of growth of state government while assuring adequate funding of essential services, including basic education as defined by the legislature in chapter 548, Laws of 2009 and chapter 236, Laws of 2010 and as required by the state supreme court opinion and subsequent orders in McCleary v.
+(2) It is necessary to limit the rate of growth of state government while assuring adequate funding of essential services, and ample funding of basic education as defined by the legislature in chapter 548, Laws of 2009 and chapter 236, Laws of 2010 and as required by the state supreme court opinion and subsequent orders in McCleary v.
 State.

 (3) The current budgetary system in the state of Washington lacks stability.
 The system encourages crisis budgeting and results in cutbacks during lean years and overspending during surplus years.

 (4) It is therefore the intent of this chapter to:

 (a) Establish a limit on state expenditures that will assure that the growth rate of state expenditures does not exceed the growth rate in Washington personal income once the state has fully implemented its Article IX funding obligations;

 (b) Assure that local governments are provided funds adequate to render those services deemed essential by their citizens;

 (c) Assure that the state does not impose responsibility on local governments for new programs or increased levels of service under existing programs unless the costs thereof are paid by the state;

 (d) Provide for adjustment of the limit when costs of a program are transferred between the state and another political entity;

 (e) Establish a procedure for exceeding this limit in emergency situations;